CF1004/YTMusic_Playlist_Scraper/README.md

 -   Song: soshy, Artist: Purity Ring, Album: graves
 -   Song: graves, Artist: Purity Ring, Album: graves

+Copy & Paste that into Excel, organise and run the third Python script which will import this into the SQL database.

+---

-⚠️ Note on Login / Cookies
+## ⚠️ Note on Login / Cookies

-Due to YouTube Music’s authentication structure, session cookies must be manually updated to enable login automation.
+Due to YouTube Music’s authentication structure, session cookies must be manually extracted & updated to enable login automation.
 This project demonstrates the scraping and database design logic, but running it fully requires:
 - Valid user session cookies
 - Selenium WebDriver setup
 - Basic knowledge of browser debugging tools

+---

-🔍 Learnings
+## 🔍 Learnings

 - Handling real-world cookie authentication challenges
 - Structuring clean SQL schemas for scraped data
 - Debugging Selenium and timing issues in dynamic pages
 - Using Excel as a lightweight staging layer before SQL import

+---

-💬 Summary
+## 💬 Summary

 This project demonstrates my ability to: